Australian Government advice for Lebanon

 When travelling to Lebanon, you should always get travel insurance in case the worst happens.
 To help you ensure you travel safely, we have included the travel advice from the Department of Foreign Affairs and Trade for Lebanon.

-This Advice was last issued on Tuesday, 15 July 2014.
-This advice contains new information under Civil unrest/political tension (rockets fired from southern Lebanon into Israel).
+This Advice was last issued on Tuesday, 16 September 2014.
+This advice contains new information in the Summary and under Safety and Security: Terrorism (there has been an increase in politically motivated kidnappings since August 2014.
+You should exercise a high degree of personal security awareness and be aware of your surroundings at all times).
 We continue to advise Australians to reconsider their need to travel to Lebanon overall because of the unpredictable security and political situation.
 The situation could deteriorate without warning.

 Southern suburbs (Dahiyeh) of Beirut, including the area west of the airport road